km-neuron/mentor-handbook/html-css/week-1/README.md

     - Able to use Form Element.
   - Able to create CSS file and link with HTML file.
     - Able to create inline style CSS.
     - Able to create Tag style CSS.
+(Internal Stylesheet)
     - Able to create separate CSS file.
+(External Stylesheet)
   - Able to use CSS Selector to style HTML Element.
     - Able to use ID style CSS Selector.
     - Able to use Class style CSS Selector.